andrewcooke/pytyp/pytyp.rst

 the function's argument).

-I do not know if *every* operation can be explained in terms of attributes, but my strong impression is that this is the intention: Python is designed to describe all "type-related" runtime behaviour in terms of attribute access.
+I do not know if *every* operation can be explained in terms of attributes, but my strong impression is that this is the intention: **Python's runtime behaviour can be modelled in terms of attribute access**.
 In this way it implements (and defines) duck typing.

 Recent Extensions
 ~~~~~~~~~~~~~~~~~